keesiemeijer/wp-update/README.md

 ## Backups

 Backups are only created when something is updated.
 Newer backups replace previous backups as not to clutter your website.
+The `plugins` and `themes` folder backups are made before updating plugins or themes.
 Database backups are created before and after updating.
-They are saved in the root directory of your website.
+All backups are saved in the `wp-update-backups` directory in the root of the website.

 **Note**: Test the database backups made by this script before you rely on this feature.

-Plugin and theme folder backups are made before updating plugins or themes.
-They are saved in the `wp-content` folder of your website as `themes-backup` and `plugins-backup`